aerospike-examples/interactive-notebooks/README.md

    ```
    docker run -e "LOGFILE=/opt/aerospike/aerospike.log" --name aero-nb -p 8888:8888 aerospike/aerospike-dev-notebooks
    ```
 1. The url with token should be printed on the output.
-By default it should be
+By default it should be:
    ```
    http://127.0.0.1:8888/?token=<token>
    ```